Health Anxiety In Pregnancy & After Birth

 If your health anxiety is linked to a previous stressful experience where you or someone close to you were particularly unwell, Eye Movement Desensitisation and Reprocessing (EMDR) Therapy can be useful to go back to the memory/memories that may have triggered the health anxiety.
 An example of this might be if you have experienced a traumatic birth, and became preoccupied with your own or your babies health postnatally.
 EMDR can be utilised to address the initial experience that caused the health anxiety to develop.
 In some cases, both EMDR and CBT can be used – EMDR to process the initial traumatic experience, and CBT to work on identifying and managing health anxious thoughts and behaviours that are keeping the health anxiety going.

 CBT is available for free on the NHS, and you can refer yourself to your local Talking Therapies Service to be assessed.
 EMDR may not be available on the NHS - it depends on what provision is available in your area.
 Waiting times will depend entirely on the area you live, and some are longer than others.
-If you have health insurance privately or through your workplace, or if you have the option of paying for your own therapy, you can access CBT and EMDR much quicker.
+If you have the option of paying for your own therapy, you can access CBT and EMDR much quicker.

 Useful Links